defold/defold/editor/doc/defnode.md

 these have no impact.

 Declaring an explicit `output` with the same name as a `property` (overriding the property) requires special care.
-Any argument to an output production function that has the same name as the output, is assumed to refer to a property - if there is one.
-Any other production function will by default refer to the output.
+If you refer to the shared name in the argument list of the output production function, that argument is assumed to refer to the property.
+For any other production function, using that name in the argument list will refer to the output - not the property.

+Similarly you can declare an explicit `output` with the same name as an `input`.
+Here, the name will refer to the input when used in the output production function, but everywhere else it will refer to the output.

 There is also a special case for properties with `(value ...)` clause.
 The `value` should produce the current value of the property